ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 : Section name.
 This could be one of `blog`, `gallery` or `projects`.

 `tag`:
 : Tag name.
-This should be an [existent tag](/en/tags).
+This should be [an existent tag](/en/tags).

 `pageNumber`:
-: Page number, the first page is retrieved without `page/:pageNumber/`.
+: Page number.
+The first page is retrieved without `page/:pageNumber/`.

 {{< /note >}}

-This retrieves the list of elements from the given collection.
+Retrieves the list of elements from the given collection.
 See [API](#api) for more details about common properties.

 `data.pages` (array of objects):
 : List of elements.
 Every object has the `url`, `title`, `publishDate`, `date`,